Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Security groups only apply to inbound traffic

 **Explanation:**
-"Security groups only apply to traffic within the VPC" is incorrect.
+Security groups only apply to traffic within the VPC is incorrect.
 Security groups apply to all traffic entering or leaving the instance, including from the Internet if assigned a public IP.
-"Security groups apply to both inbound and outbound traffic" is correct.
+Security groups apply to both inbound and outbound traffic is correct.
 Security groups have rules for both inbound and outbound traffic, controlling connectivity in both directions.
-"Security groups only apply to outbound traffic" is incorrect.
+Security groups only apply to outbound traffic is incorrect.
 They control inbound traffic as well.
-"Security groups only apply to inbound traffic" is incorrect.
+Security groups only apply to inbound traffic is incorrect.
 Outbound rules are also required to allow traffic leaving the instance.

 ---